ErvinsZ/gandalf_preseason/README.md

 git clone <your-fork-url> gandalf_preseason cd gandalf_preseason
 bash install.sh
+source ~/.zshrc      *or restart terminal
 ```
-*You might need to restart the terminal

 The installer symlinks `bin/gandalf` into `~/.local/bin` and tells you what
 to add to `~/.zshrc` if that directory isn't on your `PATH` yet.